MozillaSecurity/funfuzz/README.md

 1. Install [MozillaBuild](https://wiki.mozilla.org/MozillaBuild) (Using compileShell for SpiderMonkey requires at least version 2.2.0) to get an msys shell.
 2. Install [Git for Windows](https://msysgit.github.io/) to get Git for Windows in order to clone these funfuzz repositories.
 (32-bit works best for now)
 3. Install [Debugging Tools for Windows](https://msdn.microsoft.com/en-us/windows/hardware/hh852365.aspx) to get cdb.exe and thus stacks from crashes.
-4. Make sure you install at least Microsoft Visual Studio 2013 (Community Edition is recommended) as per the build instructions above in the Setup section.
-2015 might work as well.
+4. Make sure you install at least Microsoft Visual Studio 2015 (Community Edition is recommended) as per the build instructions above in the Setup section.
-5. Run `start-shell-msvc2013.bat` to get a MSYS shell.
+5. Run `start-shell-msvc2015.bat` to get a MSYS shell.
 Do not use the MSYS shell that comes with Git for Windows.
 You can use Git by calling its absolute path, e.g. `/c/Program\ Files\ \(x86\)/Git/bin/git.exe`.

 ### Mac